getreu/tp-note/docs/source/tpnote--manpage.md

 * the YAML header contains a key whose name is defined in the configuration file variable '`[tmpl] compulsory_header_field`' (default '`title`').

-A Tp-Note-note file is always UTF-8 encoded.
+A Tp-Note note file is always UTF-8 encoded.
 As newline, either the Unix standard '`\n`' or the Windows standard '`\r\n`' is accepted.
 Tp-Note writes out newlines according the operating system it runs on.

+## The document's header and body

 Tp-Note is designed to be compatible with '`Pandoc`'s and '`RMarkdown`s document structure as shown in the figure below.
-In this documentation the terms "YAML header", "header" and "front matter" are used as synonyms to designate to document's meta data block at the beginning of the text file:
+In this documentation the terms "YAML header", "header" and "front matter" are used as synonyms to designate to document's metadata block at the beginning of the text file:

 ```